No set of testicles is exactly the same size as another.

 - Hanging weights on your scrotum.
 This is more commonly recommended for penis stretching, but some tips out there say that hanging light weights on your scrotum skin can help make your testicles look bigger.
 This has no effect on your actual testicle size and may cause scrotal tissue damage.

 - Injections.
 Injecting botulinum toxin (Botox) into your scrotum to make your testicles look bigger is an increasingly common practice.
-But because it’s a neurotoxin, injecting Botox can lead to long-term complications like blurred vision, difficulty swallowing or speaking, fatigue, and even an irregular heartbeat.
+Because it’s a neurotoxin, injecting Botox can lead to long-term complications like blurred vision, difficulty swallowing or speaking, fatigue, and even an irregular heartbeat.

 - Surgery.
 Plastic surgery procedures to tighten scrotum skin or make the sack look bigger are also becoming more common.
-But as with any surgery, there’s a chance of complications like infection, injury, or tissue death (necrosis).
+As with any surgery, there’s a chance of complications like infection, injury, or tissue death (necrosis).
 Side effects from anesthesia can include dizziness, drowsiness, or vomiting.

 It’s likely that you’ll come across no shortage of supplements that promise to help make your testicles bigger.

 None of these supplements have any scientific or medical backing.
-And supplements aren’t regulated like regular foods or medications by the Food and Drug Administration (FDA), which ensures the safety and efficacy of nearly everything you put in your mouth with strict guidelines.
+The Food and Drug Administration (FDA) ensures the safety and efficacy of nearly everything you put in your mouth with

 Supplement regulation is covered under the Dietary Supplement Health and Education Act of 1994 (DSHEA).
 This law states that supplement manufacturers can make any claims or put any ingredients they want in their supplements as long as they’re not misleading, false, or harmful.

 Every medication you take has gone through this process.
-Supplements have not.
+Supplements haven’t.
 There’s no definitive way to know if they work, and there’s always a risk you’ll be allergic to an ingredient or get food poisoning from an unlisted substance.

-Some animal-based studies suggest that certain foods, such as and foods , may improve testicular health.
-But no foods have been directly linked to increasing testicle size.
+Some animal-based studies suggest that certain foods, such as garlic and foods rich in B vitamins, may improve testicular health.

 There’s a possibility that with trying to increase the size of your testicles, what you really want is to improve fertility.
 Here are some tips to help improve fertility instead:

 - Stay fit.
 Regular exercise does wonders for the body.
-This includes .
+This includes improving your semen quality.

-See a doctor if you’re concerned that you have a condition, such as hypogonadism, that’s causing your balls to be abnormally small.
+See a doctor if you’re concerned that you have a condition, such as hypogonadism, that’s causing your balls to be overly small.

 You should avoid any exercises or supplements meant to make your balls big.
 You might end up hurting yourself and increasing your risk of infertility by injuring tissues or blood supply to your scrotum and testicles.